Chaffoteaux

 E19

-Furnace shows E19 and stops; may be associated with pump or fan speed feedback.
+Furnace displays E19 and stops; this may be associated with pump or fan speed feedback.

 Modulation / Speed Feedback Fault